FriendsOfCake/crud/docs/05-events.md

 Very much like the `Closure` example above, except the callback code is in a method of its own, that can be unit tested easier.

-The method must be public, since it's called from outside the scope of the controller.
+The method __must be public__, since it's called from outside the scope of the controller.

-__Pro tip__: Prefix your callbacks with `_` - then CakePHP will prevent the method to be called through the web.
+__Pro tip__: Prefix your callbacks with `_` and CakePHP will prevent the method to be called through the web.

 ```php
 <?php